Global health R&D

-The majority of public funding for global health R&D comes from a few donors.
-In 2018, the US provided two-thirds of all public funding (US$1.8 billion).
-The second-largest donor was the UK (US$230 million, 9% of all funding), followed by EU Institutions (US$134 million, 5%), and Germany (US$73 million, or 3%).
-India was the fifth-largest donor (US$66 million, 3%).
+Public funding for global health R&D comes mainly from a few donors.
+In 2019, the US provided almost three quarters of all public funding (US$2.6 billion, 72%).
+The second-largest donor was the UK (US$281 million, 8%), followed by EU Institutions (US$181 million, 5%) and Germany (US$100 million, 3%).

 In 2019, 36% of the public funding spent in this sector went toward R&D targeting PRNDs exclusively, 24% was spent on R&D for EIDs exclusively, and 5% was disbursed toward R&D for SRH exclusively.
 The remainder was spent on R&D initiatives targeting more than one disease area.
 Overall, most of the funding went toward vaccines (28%), followed by basic research (25%), and drugs (14%).

 Total public funding for global health R&D can be broken down by disease area:

 - In 2019, public funding for R&D for EIDs stood at US$966 million, an increase of 4% compared to 2018.
 The US, Norway, and the UK were the top donors to this disease area.
 The majority of the funding went to R&D relevant to multiple diseases (41%), followed by filoviral disease (33%, which includes Ebola and Marburg), and Zika (11%).